-At NHA, the Principal is dedicated to achieving the purpose of "transforming the lives of students and enriching communities by delivering high-quality educational choice to families".
-Properly executed, the leadership of the Principal improves student learning growth, increases college readiness, and enhances school health as measured by academic, financial, and cultural metrics.
-The Principal role is pivotal in realizing these school and organizational goals.
+At National Heritage Academies (NHA), the Academic Intervention Coach is dedicated to achieving the purpose of "transforming the lives of students and enriching communities by delivering high-quality educational choice to families".
+The role of the Academic Intervention Coach is to design and implement systematic intervention, develop staff, and manage grant-funded programs within the school structure.
+The goal of this position is to ensure high quality learning for every student in every classroom every day by growing teacher skill, capacity, and effectiveness and creating effective collaboration between teachers.
+Properly executed, the leadership of the Academic Intervention Coach improves student learning growth, increases college readiness, and enhances school health as measured by academic, financial, and cultural metrics.
+The Academic Intervention Coach role is pivotal in realizing these school and organizational goals.